-Moreover, it’s not that hard to build one.
-Even better, you can start by booking your annual health exam.
-In fact, most wellness exams, also known as preventive care visits, are covered at no out-of-pocket cost to you when you visit a provider in your health plan’s network.*
+Moreover, it’s not that hard to build a good relationship with a doctor.
+You can start by booking your annual health exam.
+Most wellness exams, also known as preventive care visits, are covered at no out-of-pocket cost to you when you visit a provider in your health plan’s network.

-Getting your annual wellness check-up and taking advantage of preventive care services can save you money in the long run, and it might end up saving your life if you and your doctor catch something early.
+Getting your annual wellness check-up and taking advantage of preventive care services can save you money in the long run.
+It might end up saving your life if you and your doctor catch something early.
 Many preventive care services are covered without a cost to you. *

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association